Distributed Black-box Attack: Do Not Overestimate Black-box Attacks: Experimental Results

-We first demonstrate that it is more challenging to attack cloud APIs than local models by attacking 1,000 images.
-Each image belongs to a unique class in ImageNet.
+We evaluated three black-box attacks, SimBA, Square Attack, and Bandits Attack, using 1,000 images, each belonging to a unique class in ImageNet.
+For all attacks, we applied perturbations with a consistent strength of $\epsilon = 0.05$ under the $L_{\infty}$ norm\footnote{Our source code: \url{https://github.com/wuhanstudio/adversarial-classification/}.}.
+Our experimental results reveal that these attacks achieve significantly lower success rates when attacking cloud APIs.

-For the square attack, which is a local search method, attacking a high-resolution image against cloud APIs without image resizing results in a larger search space.
-It is more challenging to find adversarial examples in a larger space, and thus the attack against DeepAPI achieves a lower success rate (Fig. \ref{fig:square_suc}) and requires more queries (Fig. \ref{fig:square_queries}).
+The \textbf{SimBA Attack}, a baseline method, achieves comparable low attack success rates and requires similar number of queries for both local models and cloud APIs (see Figs. \ref{fig:simba_suc} and \ref{fig:simba_queries}).
+However, it is important to note that the success rate of SimBA is relatively low (approximately 5\%), and most attacks exhaust the full query budget (1,000 queries).

-For the Bandits attack, it is more difficult to estimate gradients accurately before image resizing.
-Bilinear interpolation generates low-resolution images by subsampling from high-resolution inputs.
-Gradients at unsampled points are zero, making it difficult to produce valid estimates.
-Thus, the attack success rate against DeepAPI is significantly lower than when attacking local models (see Figs. \ref{fig:bandits_suc} and \ref{fig:bandits_queries}).
+\textbf{Square Attack}, a local search method, applies perturbations to high-resolution images when attacking cloud APIs, resulting in a a lower success rate (Fig. \ref{fig:square_suc}) and requires more queries (Fig. \ref{fig:square_queries}).
+Due to the absence of image resizing, it is more challenging to find adversarial examples in a larger space, and thus the attack against cloud APIs is less effective \cite{guo2017countering}.

-The SimBA method achieves a comparable success rate and requires a similar number of queries for attacks against local models and cloud APIs (Figs. \ref{fig:simba_suc} and \ref{fig:simba_queries}).
-However, note that the success rate of SimBA is relatively low ($\approx 5\%$).
-Most attacks consume the full query budget (1,000 queries).
-Thus, we do not see any evident increase in the average number of queries when attacking cloud APIs.
+\textbf{Bandits Attack}, a gradient estimation method, struggles to estimate gradients accurately before image resizing.
+Bilinear interpolation creates low-resolution images by subsampling from high-resolution inputs, resulting in zero gradients at unsampled points, which makes it difficult to produce valid estimates.
+As a result, the attack success rate against cloud APIs is significantly lower compared to attacks on local models (Figs. \ref{fig:bandits_suc} and \ref{fig:bandits_queries}).